vengeance-123/EON-MAIN-DOCUMENT/README.md

 Below is a collection of real evidence.

-## 1. RIO/GREENWOOD/PLAGUE/DAVID HAVING A INFORMATION LOGGER FOR HIS OLD PROJECT EXIT, THEY JUST GOTTA PRESS LAUNCH AND THEY HAVE ALL YOUR INFORMATION AND TOKENS
+## 1. GREENWOOD HAVING A INFORMATION LOGGER FOR HIS OLD PROJECT EXIT, THEY JUST GOTTA PRESS LAUNCH AND THEY HAVE ALL YOUR INFORMATION AND TOKENS

 <img width="968" height="1414" alt="logger rio" src="https://github.com/user-attachments/assets/ee9e4370-59bc-4f2a-8f53-2b296bc1f14d" />